AguaClara/UASB/Reports and Manuals/fall2018report_draft3.md

 In January 2017, a novel gravity-powered UASB reactor was designed by AguaClara for the EPA People, Prosperity and the Planet (P3) [Student Design Competition proposal](https://docs.google.com/document/d/1geug1EyFjCRLQgO79vTOXUUFia3RBw3bhaIHPUiqu44/edit?usp=sharing).
 This reactor was designed to improve the accessibility of wastewater treatment for small communities.
 The proposed UASB reactor design identified areas to improve conventional reactor design, making the system cheaper and easier to fabricate and implement globally.
 The team later applied for Phase II funding from the same organization to support development and implementation of additional reactors for testing.

-This semester [**CEO: change to In the Fall 2018 semester for future clarity**], the team will focus on benchtop testing of the various components of the UASB reactor, and simulate the movement of water through the sludge blanket in order to better understand flow patterns within the reactor and possible failure modes.
+In the Fall 2018 semester, the team will focus on benchtop testing of the various components of the UASB reactor, and simulate the movement of water through the sludge blanket in order to better understand flow patterns within the reactor and possible failure modes.

 [RESOLVED-AG-The introduction is a good lead-in to the report and the function and importance of UASB were well explained.
 You are encouraged to briefly talk about the process of your experiment in this part.]